Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Localization of Galilean and scale transformations

-We remember that the factor $\partial_{\mu}\xi^{\mu}$ arises from the Jacobian of the coordinate transformations.
-The invariance of the action thus requires that the change in the measure should also be accounted for.
-Therefore, the Lagrangian needs to be modified to
+However, `${\cal{L'}}$' is not invariant under the local Galilean and scale transformations and the invariance of the action requires the change in the measure be accounted for.
+Therefore the Lagrangian is modified to

 To retain the invariance of the action, `$\Lambda$' has to satisfy,

 The appropriate form of `$\Lambda$' is found to be,

 which is the Jacobian for the Galilean and scale transformations.